ProfCupcake/CUPLIB/Simple Tracker Markers/README.md

+This script is deprecated - you probably want the [newer one](https://github.com/ProfCupcake/CUPLIB/tree/master/Simple%20Tracker%20Markers%20v2).

 # Dead Simple Tracker Marker Script

 This script provides an easy solution to tracking units via regularly (but not necessarily often) updating markers.